 scale_x_continuous(n.breaks = 10)

-This shows that there is a short-term effect of b5 on gt where the size of the effect diminishes towards zero in time, although the posterior uncertainty is quite large.
+This shows that there is a short-term effect of b_5 on g_t where the size of the effect diminishes towards zero in time, although the posterior uncertainty is quite large.

-Here we describe the various model components that can be included in
+Here we describe the various model components that can be included in the model formulas of the dynamite package.
+These components are modular and easily combined in any order via a specialized +

-The response channels are defined by combining the channel-specific
+The response variables are defined by combining the response-specific formulas defined via the function dynamiteformula()

-which a shorthand alias obs()
+for which a shorthand alias obs()

-henceforth use this alias for brevity.
+is also provided.
+We will henceforth use this alias for brevity.
 The function obs()

 takes three arguments: formula